Edith-guru/Delani-Studio/README.md

 ![image](https://user-images.githubusercontent.com/32816069/158273612-9cc84d5d-799e-494b-989a-914c8f5d5fa5.png)

 ## Description
-Delani studio is a website that is dedicated to connecting you with world class developers to build your website.
-Through the website, you can get to know who we are and what we do too.
-We also give you a chance to take a sneak peek at our past projects and contact us for enquiry and more.
+Delani studio is a website that is dedicated to connecting you with  developers to build your website.
+Through the website, you can get to know who they are and what they do too.
+The site also give you a chance to take a sneak peek at their past projects and contact for enquiry and more.
 The video below is a snippet of how the website works.

 ![Delani Studio (4)](https://user-images.githubusercontent.com/32816069/158372434-0c460050-9cb8-4ba5-8d68-ecd2dafb3690.gif)